Wednesday, January 15, 2025

 Review of Demo by Rhys Lewis, Dropkick Zine Issue #3, 2005

 LUKE B: Our third show was in Port Macquarie.
-Some guy contacted me over an internet messageboard and said he could pay for our petrol and provide accommodation if we'd come up and play an All Ages show he was organising.
-When we got there he told us the accommodation had 'fallen through' and he couldn't give us any petrol money.
-It wasn't great.
-I think he ended up giving us $20 and admitted that he lived with his parents and it was their decision for us not to stay at the house.
-Turns out he was like 16 or something.
-While we were playing the actual show, on about the fourth song, the house drumkit fell apart from underneath me.
-I got up and just danced around a bit while the band played 'Rise Above' and then someone lent us some equipment so we could finish the set.
+Someone contacted me over an internet messageboard and asked if we'd come up and play an All Ages show he was organising.
+When we got there the accommodation had fallen through... and then, while we were playing the actual show, on about the fourth song, the house drumkit fell apart from underneath me.
+I got up and just danced around a bit while the band played 'Rise Above' and then I think the guys from Organ Doner Kebab lent us some equipment so we could finish the set.
 We were lucky that our friend Bones, one of Forster's most legendary citizens, had come along to watch and he let us all crash at his place after.
-About a week later I got an email from the guy who organised the show telling me I had to pay to get the drumkit fixed!
-There was no way that was going to happen.
-It was a fun trip though because I got to hang out with Jo, Luke, Cam, and Bones.
+It was a fun trip despite all the things that went wrong because I got to hang out with Jo, Luke, Cam, and Bones.

 Luke Bartolo (Drums), Noise Levels, 2025